What are the upcoming cloud computing trends?

 The future of the cloud will be mobile

 The use of mobile devices is increasing, even in the business world.
 As professionals and users across the globe are attached to their devices, there is a great demand to have quick access to information.
 Mobile usage requires flexibility, which means that the cloud will be used a lot with mobile phones.
 Having access to data anywhere and anytime enables professionals to be on the go yet still be able to work.
 It will continue to increase efficiency and employee satisfaction, as tasks do not have to be completed sitting at an office desk.

 Security is becoming increasingly important.
 Unfortunately, IT breaches are becoming more common, making security a priority for cloud providers to include with their service offerings.
 People are afraid of putting their data up on the cloud so naturally, it is expected that cloud providers take additional steps to protect customers.
 The more protection that providers offer their customers, the more secure their customers will be with their decision to move their data to the cloud.
 As more and more customers share their experiences with others, cloud providers have the opportunity to show their trustworthiness and reach even wider audiences.

 When it comes to cloud computing, it seems that anything is possible.
-As more doors continue to open and the connection between those in the space strengthens, it is an exciting time for cloud professionals and users involved.
+As more doors continue to open and the connection between those in the space strengthens, it is an exciting time for cloud professionals and users involved, at the same time the Cloud Security increases too.
 As the rate of cloud adoption increases, we look forward to seeing what comes next.